Thanksgiving leftovers. They’re the very reason a lot of us cook Thanksgiving dinner. Well, that and tradition. (But really, it’s the leftovers.)

 Lend some heft to carrot soup

 Lend a little heft to this vibrantly colored and slightly sweet carrot soup with a little (or a lotta) shredded turkey placed atop.

 Yes, even that dried out white meat can be salvaged.
 Butter to the rescue.
 Simply slide a cast-iron skillet over medium heat, melt a generous blob of butter, and toss in the turkey.
 Crank the heat up a little if you like a golden brown crust on the turkey.
 Otherwise, just tend the turkey, turning as needed, until warmed through, letting the butter do what it does best.
 And if that seems too simple for you, lend it some oomph with a Marsala pan sauce.

 Make pretty much anything you’d make with leftover roast chicken

 You are aware that you can use leftover turkey in almost any manner you would leftover roast or rotisserie chicken, yes?
+Tetrazzini.
 Salad.
 Pot pie.
 Soup.
 (See following recipe.)